zhufree/android-dev-challenge-compose/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-A puppy adoption app!
+A pet adoption app!
-Include an overview screen that displays a list of puppies, and a detail screen showing each good doggo's details.
+Include an overview screen that displays a list of pets, and a detail screen showing each good pet's details.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 Read the #AndroidDevChallenge article and decided to learn Compose right now!
+The pictures of cute cats and dogs are from https://partyanimalsgame.com/.

 ## :camera_flash: Screenshots